 COVID-19 unconfirmed case management, which requires hospital treatment for other reasons;

-The treatment of the COVID patients for all individuals in Georgia, regardless the nationality and residency status has been fully covered by the GoG funds.
+The treatment of the COVID patients for all individuals in Georgia, regardless of the nationality and residency status has been fully covered by the GoG funds.
 Starting from September 1 2020, this regulation will change and the state funding will be limited to Georgian citizens and those holding the residence permit.

-The National Health Agency (NHA) uses the specific reimbursement code for initial diagnostic workup of suspected Covid cases that amounts up to Gel 150.
-NHA issues reimbursement based on actual expenditures within a predefined Gel 150 ceiling.
+The National Health Agency (NHA) uses the specific reimbursement code for initial diagnostic workup of suspected COVID-19 cases that amounts up to GEL150.
+NHA issues reimbursement based on actual expenditures within a predefined GEL150 ceiling.

 The treatment costs of confirmed case are fully reimbursed by GoG based actual cost (without limitation).

 A special arrangement was set to reimburse personal protective equipment related expenditures.
-The ministry may choose to centrally procure and distribute PPIs to all participating clinics.
+The MoILHSA may choose to centrally procure and distribute PPIs to all participating clinics.
 Alternatively, NHA will provide cost reimbursement on PPIs if central distribution mechanism was not used and clinics secured their own supplies independently.

 Treatment at public and private healthcare facilities are reimbursed equally.
-The total treatment related costs, as of August, 2020 is about GEL 4 938 651, 34 (Table #2).
+The total treatment related costs, as of August 2020 is about GEL 4,938,651.34 (Table #2).

 Table #2: Inpatient care costs incurred as of August, 2020